Akshaya-NirmalKumar/midterm/README.md

-# midterm is happening today
+# midterm is happening today on 2nd